 Born in Guadalajara, Mexico, Patricia arrived in the Los Angeles area in the 1990s then moved to San Jose in 2008, joining St. John Vianney Parish at that time.
-Her youngest child was baptized here and all her children received their sacraments in our parish.
 She has two daughters and a step-daughter.

 Patricia is a well-known member of our local community as she volunteered for several years with Alum Rock Union School District, serving as a Workshop Facilitator assisting the Spanish language liaison for the district.

 She loves being helpful.

 Office Administrative Assistant (Mornings)